firmalabs/zcash-android-wallet-sdk/docs/ThreatModel.md

 *app).
 The adversary knows some addresses belonging to the user.
 Accidental *reorgs happen regularly.

-The security invariants we expect to be satisfied against this adversary are all the ones we expect to be satisfied against weaker adversaries in the section below, and in addition, that the adversary...
+We expect the following security invariants to be satisfied when the user is attacked by this kind of adversary as well as any of the weaker ones in the sections below.
+The adversary...

 - can't tell what the user's current shielded balance is (aside from it being zero when the wallet is created).